 How do I get there?

-BUS: The 88 and 87 will take you to Somerville St a few blocks north of the rink, while the 85 will take you to Cambridge St a few blocks west of the rink.
-We suggest using Google Maps’s transit directions to find the best route if you’re going by bus.
+BUS: The 88, 87, 80, and 69 bus will take you to a short walk from Simoni.
+We suggest using Google Maps transit directions to find the best route if you’re going by bus.

-CAR: Parking is limited, and we recommend you take the T or bus rather than try and park.
+CAR: Parking is limited, and we recommend you take public transit if possible.
 That said, if you want to drive, here are the deets.
 Simoni is located in Cambridge off Cambridge St. From 93N, take exit 26, then take MA-28N, turn left on 3rd St, then right onto Gore St. From 93S, take exit 30, MA-38S, turn right at MW-28S and take McGrath Highway.
 Take the exit for Medford St and continue onto Gore St. From 90E: Take exit 18 for Cambridge and continue onto Prospect St; turn right onto Cambridge St, left onto 7th St, then right onto Gore St.

 Where can I park?

 Folks with a Cambridge resident parking sticker can park for free on residential streets.
-For residents of Somerville, Boston, and other cities, meter parking can be found on Cambridge Street one block south of the rink.
+Meter parking can be found on Cambridge Street one block south of the rink.
 Please do not park in the Twin City Plaza lot, as they strictly enforce their parking and will tow your vehicle!
 If you’re planning on driving, please arrive early; otherwise, you may find yourself parked several blocks from the game!

 Where can I get tickets?